crycode-de/node-radiohead-serial/README.md

 // Counter for the number of send messages var i = 0;

-// Start an interval for senden one message every 2 seconds var interval = setInterval(function(){
+// Start an interval for sending one message every 2 seconds var interval = setInterval(function(){

   // Create the data to be send to the server